Relativistic mean-field theories for neutron-star physics based on chiral effective field theory: Pressure and Field Equations

 The scalar densities for neutrons/protons are given by

 which reduces to in the $T=0$ limit. $M_*$ and $E_{Fi}^*$ are defined in Eq.~(\ref{eq:disprel}) and Eq.~(\ref{eq:estar}).
 The neutron/proton baryon densities $n_{Bi}$ are given by

 which reduces to the expression given in Eq.~(\ref{eq:nb}) in the zero temperature limit.
-The mean field equations can now be solved numerically for a given temperature and chemical potentials for all particles.
+The mean-field equations can now be solved numerically for a given temperature and chemical potentials for all particles.

-\section{Parameterizing the $\chiPT$ uncertainty band}
+\section{Parameterizing the $\chiPT$ Uncertainty Band}

 In Table \ref{tab:gcr_params} we give the values of $a$, $\alpha$, $b$, and $\beta$ that are used in Eq.~\eqn{eq:GCR} to generate the representatives of \chiEFT\ neutron matter to which our four RMFTs were fitted.
 In our approach these have no intrinsic significance: they are just an intermediate step in obtaining RMFTs that are consistent with \chiEFT\ results for neutron matter.